Skip to main content

 Changing Lives Across Pakistan

-Initiated in 2001, the LUMS National Outreach Programme at LUMS promotes the principles of cultural diversity and inclusion by extending the benefits of world-class education to talented students all over Pakistan.
+Initiated in 2001, the LUMS National Outreach Programme at LUMS promotes cultural diversity and inclusion by extending the benefits of world-class education to talented students all over Pakistan.
 This prestigious scholarship programme focuses on identifying bright students with exceptional Matriculation and FA/FSc results and inducting them into the LUMS undergraduate programmes.
 The students who qualify as NOP scholars are provided full financial assistance.
-To date, LUMS has inducted over 1270 NOP scholars, and over 700 have graduated and are out in the world pursuing challenging careers and supporting their families and communities.

 NOP Application Deadline